raj457036/attriCSS/README.md

 Visit for all the instruction and custom themeing : https://raj457036.github.io/attriCSS/

 ## Thank you
-If you use it just add a star and fork this repo :).
+If you use it just add a star :).

 # license
 MIT License